Harshi2709/CashFlow_Minimizer/README.md

 - 🧠 Cashflow optimization using the Ford-Fulkerson algorithm
 - 📊 Graph visualization using [vis.js](https://visjs.org/)
 - 💻 Responsive, user-friendly interface
-- 🎨 Stylish frontend with HTML, CSS, and Bootstrap
+- 🎨 Stylish frontend with HTML, CSS, and JavaScript

 ---